BA in Athletic Training

 - Fail to earn at least a 2.500 GPA semester average, and

-- Their cumulative or WSU grade point average remains below a 2.500.
+- Their overall or institutional grade point average remains below a 2.500.

 Students dismissed for academic reasons may seek readmission to the ATP and the College of Education by appealing, in writing, for an exception to the regulations.
 Students should contact the ATP program director and the College of Education for specific procedures.